madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 Now, we know that the user will be using MacOS but the cache will return _**Arch Linux.**_ to the front end.

-So, we take a lesson that cache is always a side effect of the inputs that you put in a system, if you change the inputs you have to update the cache to the most recent result.
+_**So, we take a lesson that cache is always a side effect of the inputs that you put in a system, if you change the inputs you have to update the cache to the most recent result.**_

+**Scenario 2**:
+Assume you make a really cool and hyped application and there are alot of new users logging in.
+You are caching some value ELABORATE HERE for every user.
+You have a large cache key.
+But for some reason the older users are not logging in anymore and the hype is dead.
+You are still storing cache of the old users and the current users that are still using the platform.
+Caching on RAM is expensive and useless cache means still bills from cloud providers.

+Solution: You delete the cache for the users that are inactive and are not using the platform anymore; Thankfully for this kinf of invalidation you do not have to worry.
+Most caching technologies for example: redis support LRU iviction for deleting unused caches and keeping your cache hit ratio high.

 # Types of caching technologies

+1. Browser Cache
+2. Caching Proxies
+3. Reverse Proxies
+4. CDN

 # Caching for different use cases

 1. Read Intensive
 2. Write Intensive
+3. Distributing content to users

 # Read Trough and write through cache

 ![image](https://i.imgur.com/QVYG6WC.jpeg)

+# Using a CDN

 ---